 Academic transcriptsTranscripts are required from any institution that has awarded you a degree.
 Applicants may upload unofficial copies of your academic transcripts for admissions purposes but official transcripts will be required before you are able to enroll.
 Applicants who earned their degree outside of the US must submit all transcripts to ECE (www.ece.org) or WES (www.wes.org) for a course-by-course verification.

-Please note that international students must also submit a TOEFL score, with a minimum required score of 26 on the “Speaking” section and a minimum overall score of 100 .
+International students must also submit a TOEFL score, with a minimum required score of 26 on the “Speaking” section and a minimum overall score of 100 .
 The test must have been administered after September 1, 2014.
-The MSC Program does not accept the IELTS test.
 The TOEFL requirement can be waived for any student who earned either an undergraduate or graduate degree at an English-speaking university.
 The TOEFL code for the MSC program is: 6162

 TOEFL (Test of English as a Foreign Language)